Updated July 2019

 Santa Clara is the home to Intel and the San Francisco 49er’s football team.

-This monthly view of median prices for Santa Clara homes provides more insight into the ebb and flow of our real estate market.
+The monthly view of median prices shows that most of 2019 has been very consistent with no increases (or decreases).
 Keep in mind that the monthly fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.